POST CADILLAC BIG MEET CLEAN UP

 The stuck indicator at the L position

 You have disassemble almost the whole speedometer to be able to access the transmission selector dial mechanism.
-A small part was broken and therefore the spring behind the indicator could no longer work properlyedge
+A small part was broken and therefore the spring behind the indicator could no longer work properly

 The rest of the speedometer could stay in the car